April 30th 2016 8:00 AM - 12:00 PM Groves Auditorium

 Major Home Repair Loans for Birmingham Residents

-Minor Home Repair for Birmingham and Beverly Hills residents only
+Minor Home Repair and Yard Services for Birmingham and Beverly Hills residents only

-- Utilizing the funds from the Foundation for Birmingham Senior Residents and Beverly Hills Community Development Block Grant, we are able to assist low and moderate income residents with minor home repairs.
+- Utilizing the funds from the Foundation for Birmingham Senior Residents and Birmingham Community Development Block Grant and Beverly Hills Community Development Block Grant, we are able to assist low and moderate income residents with minor home repairs.

 Additional Assistance to Low Income Seniors